KB Article #180793

 Introduction

 The RADIUS Authentication plugin enables SecureTransport (ST) to support Basic Authentication against a RADIUS server source for user and administrator accounts.
 The plugin can be deployed on either ST Edge or BackEnd Server.
-It is not included in the core ST product and can be downloaded from the Axway Marketplace free of charge.
+It is not included in the core ST product and can be downloaded from the Axway Repository free of charge.

 Installation